codeandsupply/assets/EVENT_RULES.md

   host building, ideally signs at each turn
 - No sales pitch events.
 All events must be entertaining on their face and not a sales pitch
+- All events are subject to the [Code & Supply code of conduct](http://www.codeandsupply.co/code-of-conduct/)